istareatscreens/MychIO/README.md

 ## Changing Interaction Subscriptions

-Since controller input needs to be dynamic based on scene (i.e. menu versus in game) callbacks can be changed and reloaded using the following functions.
+Controller input needs to be dynamic based on scene (i.e. menu versus in game) callbacks can be changed and reloaded using the following functions.

 ### Adding/Replacing Input (Subscription) callbacks